What is a life insurance annuity?

 • A lump sum feels overwhelming.
 If they’re anxious about managing a large life insurance payout, annuity payments may alleviate those concerns.

 • They want to diversify investments.
-Annuities earn a less interest than traditional investments, but the interest remains stable even in market downturns.
+Annuities earn less interest than traditional investments, but the interest remains stable even in market downturns.

 If you’re the beneficiary of a life insurance policy, speak with a certified financial planner who can help you determine whether you’d benefit from converting your life insurance benefit into an annuity.